Dismiss Modal

 The signs of dysarthria vary with each person.
 A person with dysarthria may show some or all of the signs listed below.

-A person with dysarthria may not be able to do the following:
+A person with dysarthria may not be able to:

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.